lkkandsyf/lkkandsyf.github.com/_posts/2016-3-30-template.md

     ---

 This defines the category hierarchy "lessons/beginner".
 Note this is _one category_ node in Jekyll.
-You won't find "lessons" and "beginner" as two separate categories unless you define them elsewhere as singular categories.

-### Working With Pages

 **Creating a Page**
-Pages are created by properly formatting a file and placing it anywhere in the root directory or subdirectories that do _not_ start with an underscore.

-**Formatting**
-In order to register as a Jekyll page the file must contain [YAML Front-Matter](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter).
-Registering a page means 1) that Jekyll will process the page and 2) that the page object will be available in the `site.pages` array for inclusion into your templates.

-**Categories and Tags**
-Pages do not compute categories nor tags so defining them will have no effect.

 **Sub-Directories**
 If pages are defined in sub-directories, the path to the page will be reflected in the url.